mattmongeon/rpi_examples_indigo/i2c_programming.md

 #####2.9 Plot the acceleration data

-Now use rqt_plot to plot the message of the acceleration data we could get the following
+Now use rqt_plot to plot the message of the acceleration data.
+We could get something similar to the following

 <img src="https://raw.githubusercontent.com/mattmongeon/raspberry_pi/master/image/3.jpg" alt="alt text" style="width:200px">